iris-dni/iris-service/iris/service/content/petition/events.rst

     >>> showListable(response)
     True

-Now the petition is a loser when the support timeout occures before the supporter limit is reached::
+Now the petition is a loser when the support timeout occurs before the supporter limit is reached::

     >>> response = browser.post_json('/v1/petitions/%s/event/tick' % id)